khadas/khadas_docs/source/toneboard/index.md

 title: Tone Board Documentation
 ---

-This part is about Khadas Tone Board.
+This documentation is for the Khadas Tone Board.

 {% youtube 1CuvmEaGUNg %}